 If you do not get discharged from your bankruptcy, your trustee may get discharged from your file.
 Should this happen, your creditors can start contacting you again to collect their outstanding debt.

-To learn more about the bankruptcy discharge, including how long the process takes and what debts are discharged in bankruptcy, watch the video below.
+To learn more about the bankruptcy discharge, including how long the process takes and what debts are discharged in bankruptcy, watch this short video.

 When can I start to build credit again after bankruptcy?